-The company remains in a strong position at year end with cash of \$16 million, which is equivalent to 20.3 cents per share and there is no interest bearing debt.
-The current ratio at year end remains strong at 3.0 and the Return on Equity, before the legal costs are expensed, was a satisfactory 22%.
-With the legal costs included, this ratio was 11%.
+At year end, the Company remained in a strong financial position with cash of \$17 million which is equivalent to 21.6 cents per share and there is no interest bearing debt.
+The current ratio remained strong at 2.9 times and the return on equity was 24% for the year.